AuthentiqID/passport-authentiq/README.md

 _'aq:name', 'email', 'phone', 'address', 'aq:location', 'aq:push' or none_.

 The strategy also requires a `verify` callback, which receives the access token.
-The `verify` callback must call `verified` providing a user to complete authentication.
+The `verify` callback must call `done` providing a user to complete authentication.